Several colleges in Oxford have hardship funds which are administered by members of the JCR and MCR, The Oxford Student can reveal.

 Class Act, the SU campaign for students who are working-class, first generation, state-comprehensive school educated or from a low-income background, ran an exploratory survey over the summer last year, which found a number of students at different colleges were dissatisfied with the way which hardship funds are allocated at their colleges.

-One particular concern raised was that hardship funds are sometimes decided by students, or at least attended by students, who were members of the JCR or MCR Executive Committees.
+One particular concern raised was that hardship funds are sometimes decided partially or fully, or decisions are observed, by students, who are members of the JCR or MCR Executive Committees.

 According to the Class Act survey and our own research, amongst the colleges which run the allocation of hardships funds in these ways are Queens College and Lincoln College.

 The Queens College website states that its sole hardship fund is “awarded by a student finance committee which meets twice per term to consider applications.

 “The committee is attended by undergraduate and postgraduate welfare representatives.”

 In response to this, Queens College told The Oxford Student, “Student representatives attend the College’s student finance committee in order to observe proceedings.
 They are not members of the committee and therefore cannot vote on the matters discussed.